aiden3c/HLA-PortalGun/README.md

 # Half Life Alyx: Portal Gun
 Archive of my WIP portal gun mod for Half Life Alyx.
-When in college for physics, I was playing modded Half Life Alyx and wanted to create the Portal Gun so I could use it in Portal/2 maps that have been ripped and put into the game (had some myself, wasn't hard).
+When in college for physics, I was playing modded Half Life Alyx and wanted to create the Portal Gun so I could use it in Portal/2 maps that have been ripped and put into the game (had ripped some myself, wasn't hard).

 As finals were starting to come up, I was unable to get this to a state I was happy with.
 I was going to continue work on it, but the code has since been lost due to a corrupted Windows install : (

 This is to give me a refresher when I get back into it.

 Written using the HLA API scripting documentation.
 I had to reuse projection cameras and assign them as textures to get around some of the limitations I had with the scripting API at the time.